Graph Neural Architecture Search with GPT-4: Related Works

-Recently, AutoGraph \cite{li2020autograph} and Genetic-GNN ~\cite{Shi2020EvolutionaryAS} use evolutionary algorithms to find the best GNN architectures. ~\cite{DBLP:conf/ijcai/ZhangW021} and \cite{oloulade2021graph} survey automatic machine learning methods on graphs.
-However, these works have not touched the problem of using large language models to enhance the generative capability of GNAS, which is the focus of this paper.
+Recently, AutoGraph~\cite{li2020autograph} and Genetic-GNN~\cite{Shi2020EvolutionaryAS} use evolutionary algorithms to find the best GNN architectures.
+G-RNA~\cite{DBLP:conf/cvpr/XieCZWWZY023} proposed a unique search space and define a robustness metric to guide the search procedure in order to search for defensive GNNs.
+Zhang et. al~\cite{DBLP:conf/ijcai/ZhangW021} and Oloulade et. al~\cite{oloulade2021graph} survey automatic machine learning methods on graphs.
+However, these works have not touched the problem of using large language models to enhance the GNAS models, which is the focus of this paper.